kata-csc/ckanext-kata/README.md

+# This repository was part of an older version of Etsin which is no longer in use.
+For the newest version of Etsin, see https://github.com/CSCfi/etsin-finder/

 Kata is a CKAN extension for handling metadata of research datasets.
 It is used in [Etsin research data finder](https://etsin.avointiede.fi/en/).

 Installation